dashingsoft/pyarmor/docs/questions.rst

   No. Pyarmor license works with current Pyarmor version forever, but may not work with future Pyarmor version.
 I can't make sure current Pyarmor version could support all the future versions of Python, so the answer is no.

-**we use Docker to build/obfuscate the code locally then publish the Dockerfile to the client.
+**we use Docker to build/obfuscate the code locally then publish the Docker file to the client.
 After the build stage, the whole environment (and the license) is gone.
 I wonder how the workflow would be?
-Can I add the license file to the pipeline and register everytime and build?**
+Can I add the license file to the pipeline and register every time and build?**

   It's no problem to run Pyarmor in Docker or CI pipeline to obfuscate application.
 Each build registering pyarmor with :file:`pyarmor-regfile-xxxx.zip` which is generated in initial registration.
-But It's not allowed to distribute pakcage pyarmor and :term:`Pyarmor Basic`, :term:`Pyarmor Pro`, :term:`Pyarmor Group` License to customer, and don't run too many build dockers.
+But It's not allowed to distribute package pyarmor and :term:`Pyarmor Basic`, :term:`Pyarmor Pro`, :term:`Pyarmor Group` License to customer, and don't run too many build dockers.

 **We are currently using a trial license for testing, but unfortunately our scripts are big and we are not able to statistically test the operation of Pyarmor.
 Do you have a commercial trial license for a certain trial period so that we can test the operation of Pyarmor for our scripts?**